dogeystamp/dots/README.md

 Symlink all the files in src/ to your home directory using the provided dotinstall.sh script, or manually.
 Otherwise, copy them manually to your home directory.

 After, install some packages.
-A list is provided in the programs file.
+A list is provided in the `programs` file.
 This list encompasses all packages needed for a full system, including utilities and games.
 Feel free to pick and choose which packages you want.
+A script is also provided with `programs-python` to install Python packages via pipx.
+Package availability and their names **differ based on the distribution**: these are for Arch Linux and its derivatives.

-For a full desktop experience, you should also build the programs in `suckless/` by runningn `./compile-suckless.sh` as root.
+For a full desktop experience, you should also build the programs in `suckless/` by running `./compile-suckless.sh` as root.
 Alternatively, build the programs with the README instructions in the directory.

+Some features are enabled or disabled based on a "system profile": once the dotfiles are installed, see `~/.config/dot_profile.example` for more information.

 ### Notes